elixir-nx/xla/README.md

 There is however a number of environment variables that you may want to use in order to customize the variant of XLA binary.

+The binaries are always built/downloaded to match the current configuration, so you should set the environment variables in `.bash_profile` or a similar configuration file so you don't need to export it in every shell session.

 #### `XLA_TARGET`

 The default value is `cpu`, which implies the final the binary supports targeting